lagoproject/DMP/DMP.md

 #### **Specify how access will be provided in case there are any restrictions**.

 The data will be only accessible by the author and/or the Collaboration during the embargo period with the corresponding OpenID credentials.
-These will be obtained after login into the LAGO Virtual Organisation, supported by eduTEAMs (https://eduteams.org/), a service provided by GEANT in Europe and associated with RedClara.
+These will be obtained after login into the PSA Virtual Organisation, supported by eduTEAMs (https://eduteams.org/), a service provided by GEANT in Europe and associated with RedClara.

-A manual for joining to the LAGO VO is published at:
+A manual for joining to the PSA VO is published at:
 - [https://lagoproject.github.io/DMP/docs/howtos/how_to_join_LAGO_VO/](https://lagoproject.github.io/DMP/docs/howtos/how_to_join_LAGO_VO/),

 while a manual to login into EGI DataHub, visualise datasets and obtain tokens is at: